AI Coding Assistant Review 2024: Boosting Developer Productivity

 Use Cases:

-- Cost-Effective Development: The free tier makes Codeium an excellent choice for developers who want to leverage AI without incurring a significant cost.
+- Cost-Effective Development: The free tier makes Codeium an excellent choice for developers who want to AI without incurring a significant cost.

 - Rapid Prototyping: Codeium’s code completion and generation capabilities can speed up the prototyping process.